pingcap/docs/ticdc/ticdc-overview.md

 - Replicate incremental data from a TiDB cluster to a MySQL database (or other MySQL-compatible databases) with low latency.
 - Replicate incremental data from a TiDB cluster to a Kafka cluster.
 The recommended data format includes [Canal-JSON](/ticdc/ticdc-canal-json.md) and [Avro](/ticdc/ticdc-avro-protocol.md).
 - Replicate tables with the ability to filter databases, tables, DMLs, and DDLs.
-- Highly available with no single point of failure.
+- Be highly available with no single point of failure.
 Supports dynamically adding and deleting TiCDC nodes.
-- Support cluster management through [Open API](/ticdc/ticdc-open-api.md), including querying task status, and dynamically modifying task configuration and creating or deleting tasks.
+- Support cluster management through [Open API](/ticdc/ticdc-open-api.md), including querying task status, dynamically modifying task configuration, and creating or deleting tasks.

 ### Replication order

 - For all DDL or DML statements, TiCDC outputs them **at least once**.
-- When the TiKV or TiCDC cluster encounters failure, TiCDC might send the same DDL/DML statement repeatedly.
+- When the TiKV or TiCDC cluster encounters a failure, TiCDC might send the same DDL/DML statement repeatedly.
 For duplicated DDL/DML statements:

     - MySQL sink can execute DDL statements repeatedly.
 For DDL statements that can be executed repeatedly in the downstream, such as `truncate table`, the statement is executed successfully.
 For those that cannot be executed repeatedly, such as `create table`, the execution fails, and TiCDC ignores the error and continues the replication.
     - Kafka sink
         - Kafka sink provides different strategies for data distribution.
 You can distribute data to different Kafka partitions based on the table, primary key, or timestamp.
-This ensures that the update data of a row is sent to the same partition in order.
+This ensures that the updated data of a row is sent to the same partition in order.
         - All these distribution strategies send Resolved TS messages to all topics and partitions periodically.
 This indicates that all messages earlier than the Resolved TS have been sent to the topics and partitions.
-The consumer can use the Resolved TS to sort the messages received.
+The Kafka consumer can use the Resolved TS to sort the messages received.
-        - Kafka sink sends messages repeatedly, but the duplicate messages do not affect the constraints of `Resolved Ts`.
-For example, if a changefeed is paused and then resumed, msg1, msg2, msg3, msg2, and msg3 will be sent in order.
+        - Kafka sink sends duplicated messages sometimes, but these duplicated messages do not affect the constraints of `Resolved Ts`.
+For example, if a changefeed is paused and then resumed, Kafka sink might send  `msg1`, `msg2`, `msg3`, `msg2`, and `msg3` in order.
 You can filter the duplicated messages from Kafka consumers.

 ### Replication consistency